BiomeBattle/PolarPaper/README.md

 Polar is also a single plugin and so doesn't require a Paper fork or classloaders

-Polar currently supports versions 26.2, 26.1.2, and 1.21.11, and requires minimum Java 25
+Polar currently supports versions 26.3 - 1.21.11, and requires minimum Java 25

 ### [Download the latest jar](https://github.com/MinehubMC/PolarPaper/releases/latest)